primus-labs/por-demo/README.md

 1. **Client program**

-   - Distributed via npm, with optional Docker-based deployment support
+   - Distributed as a Docker-based deployment

 2. **Authentication parameters**, including: